stephengold/MonkeyWrench/README.md

 At any given time, one text line is selected, indicated by a yellow arrow.
 Lines that can be selected are hereafter referred to as _fields_.

-The displayed status includes:
+The fields indicate:
-+ which test data are selected (the "Locator", in JME jargon)
++ which test dataset is selected (the "Locator", in JME jargon)
-+ which loaders are selected (such as "Default" for jme3-blender and jme3-plugins or "Lwjgl" for MonkeyWrench)
++ which loader(s) are selected (such as "Default" for jme3-blender and jme3-plugins or "Lwjgl" for MonkeyWrench)
-+ which model in the test data is selected for loading
++ which model in the test dataset is selected for loading
 + which animation (if any) in the loaded model (if any) is running

 #### User controls